RanKey1496/nodejs-starter/README.md

-# nodejs-started
+# nodejs-starter
 Nodejs project started using Onion Architecture

 ## Getting Started
 Async and non-blocking Nodejs 😎

-Fully based on onion architecture and good pratices.
+Fully based on onion architecture and good practices.

 This project is using:
 - TypeORM for connection to MySQL database
-- Inversifyjs as IOC (Inversion of Control)
+- Inversifyjs as IoC (Inversion of Control)
 - Express as API handler
 - Docker for deploy as container
-- CircleCI for automate pipeline from commit to deploy
+- CircleCI for automating pipeline from commit to deploy

 ### Prerequisites
 You will need a MySQL database at port 3307 or actually you can change this port at: